 The CIO is responsible for overseeing the firm's approach to effective stewardship.
 The CIO leads the firm's other investment professionals in terms of our engagement with companies within our portfolio.
-However, each member of the front office staff is responsible for their own research contributions.
+Nonetheless, with the contemporaneous participation and guidance from the CIO, each member of the front office staff is responsible for their own research contributions.
 Members of the investment team receive 'on the job' training, including with respect to matters affecting stewardship and broader ESG issues, including from external resources.

 As Lodbrok seeks to take a differentiated approach to the risk and return of investments, and because we seek idiosyncratic returns, the firm's culture encourages front office staff to find opportunities to engage with companies.

-In conducting its fundamental research, amongst other measures, the firm has invested in external data resources to assist front office staff in assessing opportunities to exercise stewardship.
-For example, front office staff receive ESG reporting via the Sustainalytics system based on the current and watch-list portfolio holdings.
+In order to strengthen our understanding of a company's ESG profile and assessment of opportunities to exercise stewardship, amongst other measures, the firm has invested in external data resources to assist front office staff.
+For example, the firm is deepening its partnership with Sustainalytics, a Morningstar company, and has appointed Sustainalytics as its primary data provider.